oracle/terraform-provider-oci/website/docs/r/core_dedicated_vm_host.html.markdown

 The following arguments are supported:

-* `availability_domain` - (Required) The availability domain of the dedicated VM host.
+* `availability_domain` - (Required) The availability domain of the dedicated virtual machine host.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment.
-* `dedicated_vm_host_shape` - (Required) The shape of the dedicated VM host.
-The shape determines the number of CPUs and other resources available for VMs.
+* `dedicated_vm_host_shape` - (Required) The dedicated virtual machine host shape.
+The shape determines the number of CPUs and other resources available for VM instances launched on the dedicated virtual machine host.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My dedicated VM host`
-* `fault_domain` - (Optional) The fault domain for the dedicated VM host's assigned instances.
-For more information, see Fault Domains.
+* `fault_domain` - (Optional) The fault domain for the dedicated virtual machine host's assigned instances.
+For more information, see [Fault Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm#fault).
 If you do not specify the fault domain, the system selects one for you.
-To change the fault domain for a dedicated VM host, delete it and create a new dedicated VM host in the preferred fault domain.
+To change the fault domain for a dedicated virtual machine host, delete it and create a new dedicated virtual machine host in the preferred fault domain.

-	To get a list of fault domains, use the ListFaultDomains operation in the Identity and Access Management Service API.
+	To get a list of fault domains, use the `ListFaultDomains` operation in the [Identity and Access Management Service API](/iaas/api/#/en/identity/20160918/).

 	Example: `FAULT-DOMAIN-1`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`